-Firstly, I want to start off by looking at some of the research & why it’s been misinterpreted… & why soy has a bad name in the first place.
+Firstly, I want to start off by looking at some of the research and why it has been misinterpreted… and why soy has a bad name in the first place.

-2- Studies showing side effects of soy consumption have looked at subjects consuming up to 20 servings of soy a day (3).
-That’s a ridiculous way to look at the affect of any food / I would never recommend consuming one food this frequently – we need balance.
-Even in these studies when the subjects discontinued soy consumption their health returned to normal (4).
+2. Studies showing side effects of soy consumption have looked at subjects consuming up to 12 servings of soy a day (3).
+That’s a ridiculous way to look at the effect of any food – I would never recommend consuming one food this frequently.
+It’s important to note that even in these studies, when the subjects discontinued such excessive soy consumption, their health returned to normal (4).

 Finally, other than allergic reactions, there is almost no credible evidence to suggest traditional soyfoods exert clinically relevant adverse effects in healthy individuals when consumed in amounts consistent with Asian intake.

 This evidence from observational studies shows a statistically significant association between soy consumption and decreased Prostate Cancer risk

 “As reviewed, the evidence indicates that, with the exception of those individuals allergic to soy protein, soyfoods can play a beneficial role in the diets of vegetarians.
 Concerns about adverse effects are not supported by clinical or epidemiologic literature.
 Based on the soy intake associated with health benefits in the epidemiologic studies and the benefits noted in clinical trials, optimal adult soy intake would appear to be between two and four servings per day.”